unpoly/unpoly/src/unpoly/pages/scroll-tuning.md

 ### Snapping to the screen edge

-When [revealing](/up.reveal) an element near the top edge of the viewport, you often want to scroll to the very top for aesthetic reasons.
+When [revealing](/up.reveal) an element near the top edge of a viewport's scroll buffer, you often want to scroll to the very top for aesthetic reasons.
 For example, if you reveal a navigation bar that sits 50px below the top logo, you probably want to scroll to zero (instead of 50) pixels.